Many Americans use their health savings accounts (HSAs) to pay for medical expenses, prescription medications, or hearing aids.

 Can I Use My HSA or FSA at the Dentist?

 HSAs and FSAs can be used for many dental expenses, but not all.
 You can use your HSA or FSA for:

 - Fluoride Treatments

 - Teeth Cleaning

 Some common dental procedures that you cannot use your HSA or FSA on are:

 - Teeth Whitening

-If you’re not sure whether a certain procedure will be covered under your FSA or HSA, feel free to contact us for further details.
+If you’re not sure whether a certain procedure will be covered under your FSA or HSA, feel free to contact our Lone Tree dentist office for further details.